skylarw19/Minesweeper/README.md

 ## Next Steps:
 - Add a timer or stopwatch
+- ~~Add audio for clicks~~
-- Add background music or win/loss audio
+- Add falling snow in background or falling Olafs
 - Allow user input for board size
 - Allow user input for number of bombs
-- Add time tracker
 - Add mobile responsiveness